-Students from other colleges entering the second, third, or fourth year will be required to present evidences of preliminary education, conforming to the present requirements for admission to the first year class at this school.
+Students from other colleges applying for admission to the second, or third year course will be required to present evidences of preliminary education, conforming to the present requirements for admission to the first year course at this School.

 Applicants for admission to advanced standing from other colleges will be required to present a clear statement of credits in all subjects of years prior to the year in which admission is sought and such credits must cover the subjects and courses as given at this School, and as outlined in the synopsis and tables for instruction in each year.
 Honorable dismissal from the college last attended is required.